papiyasen2014/census_project_savings/README.md

 The datasets are in 'Data' folder.
 Download the two csv files to the same directory from where the Python notebook will be run.
 Python notebook is in 'src' folder.

-Summary of results, insights and challenges is in file "......"
+Summary of results, insights and challenges is in file 'Report.pdf'